pisayacademicsassociation/java-guide/guide/2/packages-extension.md

 ## Creating a package
 To create a package, you choose a name for the package (naming conventions are discussed in the [next](#naming-a-package-and-naming-conventions) section) and put a package statement with that name at the top of every source file containing the types you want to include.

-The package statement (for example, `package graphics;`) must be the first line in the source file.
-There can be only one package statement in each source file, and it applies to all types in the file.
+The package statement (for example, `package graphics;`) must be the first line in the Java file.
+There can be only one package statement in each Java file, and it applies to all types in the file.

 If you put the graphics interface and classes listed in the preceding section in a package called `graphics`, you would need six source files containing the classes and interface, like this:
 ```java